chinnumv/rahberapp-algoritham/README.md

 ## Data Structures

 ### Course
--id: Unique identifier for the course.
+- id: Unique identifier for the course.
--title: Title of the course.
+- title: Title of the course.
--topic: Topic or subject of the course.
+- topic: Topic or subject of the course.
--instructor: Instructor or author of the course.
+- instructor: Instructor or author of the course.
--popularity: Popularity score of the course.
+- popularity: Popularity score of the course.

 ### User
--id: Unique identifier for the user.
+- id: Unique identifier for the user.
--interests: List of topics or subjects the user is interested in.
+- interests: List of topics or subjects the user is interested in.
--previousEnrollments: List of IDs of courses the user has previously enrolled in.
+- previousEnrollments: List of IDs of courses the user has previously enrolled in.

 ## Recommendation Algorithm